-Due to the changes that have occurred over a number of years in the State Government's policy framework in relation to feed-in tariffs, TasNetworks uses a number of network tariff codes to record the quantity of energy exported to the distribution network by retail customers with microembedded generation.
+Due to the changes that have occurred over a number of years in the State Government's policy framework in relation to feed-in tariffs, TasNetworks uses a number of network tariff codes to record the quantity of energy exported to the distribution network by retail customers with micro-embedded generation.
 Assignment to those network tariffs in the past has depended on the FiT for which a customer is eligible.

-While the Fair and Reasonable FiT is ongoing, under the revised feed-in tariff arrangements announced by the State Government in 2018, the Transitional FiT will end on 31 December 2019.
-At that point, customers that would still have been eligible for the Transitional FiT will revert to the Fair and Reasonable FiT.
-As a result, by January 2020 all customers with micro-embedded generation will be on the FiT rate set by the Tasmanian Economic Regulator, removing the current two-tiered arrangement.
+To meet the State Government's revised feed-in tariff arrangements, the Transitional FiT rate has been set at the Fair and Reasonable FiT rate since 1 January 2020.
+As a result, from that date all customers with micro-embedded generation have been on the FiT rate set by the Tasmanian Economic Regulator, removing the current two-tiered arrangement.

-This change does not require TasNetworks to reassign affected customers to the network tariffs currently used to identify customers receiving the Fair and Reasonable FiT.
-Because both groups of FiT customers will receive the same FiT from that point on, the network tariff used to capture the export of electricity by customers has no bearing on the FiT the customer receives.
-This means that there is no operational imperative for TasNetworks to assign all residential or small business FiT customers to the same network tariffs.
+This change did not require TasNetworks to reassign affected customers to the network tariffs currently used to identify customers receiving the Fair and Reasonable FiT.
+Because both groups of FiT customers have received the same FiT from that point on, the network tariff used to capture the export of electricity by customers has no bearing on the FiT the customer receives.
+This means that there was no operational imperative for TasNetworks to assign all residential or small business FiT customers to the same network tariffs.